-Depth-to-water measurements were collected in both shallow aquifers and deep aquifers in April and October of 2020 by the County of San Luis Obispo, NCSD, P66, Woodlands, GSWC; and, the Santa Maria Valley Water Conservation District collected depth-to-water measurements in CY 2020 (Figure 3-1, Figure 3-2, Figure 3-3, Figure 3-4).
+Depth-to-water measurements were collected in April and October of 2021 by the County of San Luis Obispo, NCSD, P66, Woodlands, and GSWC.
+The Santa Maria Valley Water Conservation District also collected depth-to-water measurements in CY 2021 (Figure 3-1, Figure 3-2, Figure 3-3, Figure 3-4).